My cancer story 2023

-After a few years of having a “sensitive bladder” and forgetting to drink enough ( I talk a lot in my job ) I was getting Urinary Tract Infections quite often ( UTIs) which looking back have been getting to be more and more restrictive.
-I put it down to age and menopause.
-A nurse I saw for a smear put it down to possible incontinence, because I also had a canasten resistant itch in the groin.
-I knew that wasn’t the issue as you can tell when you leak.
-And I hadn’t.
-But in that position you don’t argue the toss.
+In 2016/7 after a few years of having a “sensitive bladder” and forgetting to drink enough ( I talked a lot in my job ) I was getting Urinary Tract Infections quite often ( UTIs) which I put down to age and menopause.

 Then I started having a strong abdominal pain while sitting at my desk which seemed to be a tummy upset and noticed it didn’t really go away and I could feel food travelling internally but on having a bowel movement any pain went.
 Eventually a month or so later I saw a locum GP who put me down the urgent bowel cancer process.
 I had a colonoscopy which came back clear “but a bit pink”.

-Over some months I had a few stomach migraines, sickness and stomach upsets and went to a nutritionist and started eating only greens and chicken, no sugar dairy or gluten.
-This helped a lot.
-She thought the fibroid I’d been diagnosed with a few years before the menopause may be pressing on the bladder which is why I was getting UTIs and having to take cranberry pills and drink a lot.
+Over some months I had a few “stomach migraines”, sickness and digestive upsets so went to a nutritionist and started eating “clean” to reduce inflammation ( only greens and chicken) as she thought the fibroid I’d been diagnosed with a few years before the menopause may be pressing on the bladder which is why I was getting UTIs.

 I delayed going back to the doctor as I didn’t want to bother them and thought it was explained by IBS as discussed with another locum after the colonoscopy.
 I had a lot of energy still and didn’t really feel “ill”.
 However things were still not right so I asked for a CA125 blood test.
-I was told it isn’t used as a screening method by my GP but to come in if I was worried.
-As the symptoms seemed to settle down I didn’t want to bother him.
-That was about two years ago.
+I was told by another GP it isn’t used as a screening method but to come in if I was worried.
+As the symptoms seemed to settle down I didn’t want to bother him ( I never see the same one twice).

-Things were uncomfortable when driving on uneven surfaces, I couldn’t go for more than 40 minutes without needing to have a wee, and it was usually urgent.
+As time progressed things became more uncomfortable when driving on uneven surfaces, I couldn’t go for more than 40 minutes without needing to have a wee, and it was usually urgent.
 Even having gone to decaff coffee and tea!
-I thought I could feel my organs inside moving about and now I know why.
+I thought I could feel my organs inside moving about (and now I know why).

-I was discharged in 5 days having been unable to eat ( even water made me feel sick).
-I was feeling vulnerable and unable to get an appointment with the GP I trusted or with the nurse to have the staples removed within the prescribed time.
-However I could walk slowly and gently round the block to try and get some strength back.
-Constipation and piles were a problem too which added to the overall feeling of being unwell.
+I was discharged in 5 days feeling vulnerable and unable to get an appointment with the GP I trusted or with the nurse to have the staples removed within the prescribed time.

 I was glad a nurse had suggested I have a cushion for car journeys so that the incision was protected from the seat belt.

-I had another UTI I think caused by the kidney stents – antibiotics cleared it but I was SO glad to get them removed a few weeks later, once they were removed all the bladder and kidney pain went too!
+I had another UTI I think caused by the kidney stents – antibiotics cleared it but I was glad to get them removed a few weeks later, once they were removed all the bladder and kidney pain went.

 I had been feeling miserable and wondered what it felt like to feel well again.
 I was petrified that the results of the biopsy would confirm cancer.
 Many sleepless nights and head in the sand pretending everything was fine.

 I was diagnosed at the end of October by a different female doctor standing in for my surgeon with a very brusque bedside manner who informed me that it was cancer.
 Ovarian, low grade serous and it was stage 3a.
 Bleak.
 And such a huge shock as I’d been assuming that at worst it was Stage 2.

 A longer term disease: